 - 7 Michelin X-Ice Xi3

 Bridgestone Blizzak WS80Buy from Amazon!

 Bridgestone Blizzak WS80 and Michelin X-ice xi3 are some of the best winter tires for SUV that you can buy.
 Both of them have a lot of qualities and perform very good in the snow but which one is the best?

-In the same time Bridgestone Blizzak WS80 has some tiny particles in the rubber compound that act in a similar way with studs.
+At the same time, Bridgestone Blizzak WS80 has some tiny particles in the rubber compound that act similarly with studs.
 This way the tires make tiny scratches on the ice increasing traction.
 Also, the tread compound is even more elastic and this makes the tire more pliable in freezing temperatures compared with the previous model.